 GeneCards Summary for CDS2 Gene

-CDS2 (CDP-Diacylglycerol Synthase (Phosphatidate Cytidylyltransferase) 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include phosphatidate cytidylyltransferase activity.
+CDS2 (CDP-Diacylglycerol Synthase 2) is a Protein Coding gene.
+Among its related pathways are triacylglycerol biosynthesis and Glycerophospholipid biosynthesis.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and phosphatidate cytidylyltransferase activity.
 An important paralog of this gene is CDS1.

 UniProtKB/Swiss-Prot for CDS2 Gene